scalawithcats/scala-with-cats/src/pages/case-studies/map-reduce/index.md

 Our toy system emulates the batching behaviour of real-world map-reduce systems such as Hadoop.
-However, in reality we are running all of our work on a single machine where communcation between nodes is negligable.
+However, in reality we are running all of our work on a single machine where communcation between nodes is negligible.
 We don't actually need to batch data to gain efficient parallel processing of a list.
 We can simply map using a `Functor` and reduce using a `Monoid`.